 Heron Lake is a tiny city located in the state of Minnesota.
 With a population of 596 people and just one neighborhood, Heron Lake is the 438th largest community in Minnesota.
-Heron Lake has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Heron Lake has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 One of the benefits of Heron Lake is that there is very little traffic.
 The average commute to work is 19.10 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.